UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_end.md

 - Use `DecisionTreeClassifier()` and `DecisionTreeRegressor()` to build decision trees using scikit-learn.
 - Explain the `.fit()` and `.predict()` paradigm and use `.score()` method of ML models.
 - Explain the concept of decision boundaries.
-- Explain the different between parameters and hyperparameters.
+- Explain the difference between parameters and hyperparameters.
 - Explain how decision boundaries change with `max_depth`.
 - Explain the concept of generalization.